WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/symbols.md

 See also [[] (brackets)](#brackets).

 ## * (asterisk)

 ## @ (at sign)

+Pronounce as *at sign*.

+In most cases don't spell out as *at sign*.

 ## {} (braces)

 Use *braces* to describe the *{}* symbols.
 Don't use *braces*.